This article was originally published July 14, 2018; updated December 1, 2019.

-In my journeys with other heart-centered teachers of contemplative work, some great questions about trauma-informed teaching and meditation-facilitation have come up.
-I feel that, as leaders in our communities, we have a responsibility to do the best we can to bring specific care to folks who have experienced trauma (which, as it turns out, is many of us).
+In my journeys with other heart-centered teachers of contemplative work some great questions about trauma-informed teaching and meditation facilitation have come up.
+I feel that, as leaders in our communities, we have a responsibility to do the best we can to bring carefulness to folks who have experienced trauma which, as it turns out, is many of us.

 Below are some of the guidelines I follow when holding mindfulness, self-compassion and contemplative teachings in groups and with individuals:

 When leading practices

-- Offering choice in meditation instructions can be a welcome soothing balm for folks who have trauma in their story: inviting folks, rather than telling them, to follow particular instructions.
-When we suffer trauma it’s because we didn’t have choice, so having choice helps to not trigger trauma responses.
+- Offering choice in meditation practices can be a welcome soothing balm for folks who have trauma in their story: inviting folks – rather than telling them – to engage in contemplative practices.
+When we suffer trauma it’s because we didn’t have choice, so having choice helps to avoid triggering trauma responses.
 An example might be to let folks know that they are invited to choose to close their eyes fully, or partially, or to leave them open during a meditation or reflection.

 - Words and terms like “always,” “must,” “should,” “have to,” need to,” “required to,” and “discipline” can be triggering for folks.
 Any word that suggests a loss of choice or the presence of an external authority that decides someones behavior can remind folks about not having a choice during a trauma experience.

-- Offering alternatives to being with the breath, like being with the pulse, noticing sensation in the limbs, noticing sensation on the surface of the skin, noticing pressure, noticing something visual or something auditory.
+- Offer alternatives to being with the breath, like being with the pulse, noticing sensation in the limbs, noticing sensation on the surface of the skin, noticing pressure, noticing something visual or something auditory.
 The further away our object of awareness is from our chest and neck, the safer it often feels.

-- Letting folks know that if something feels at all distressing that it’s an act of self-compassion to “close” and to “pull out” of a meditation.
+- Let folks know that if something feels at all distressing that it’s an act of self-compassion to “close” and to “pull out” of a meditation.
 This might mean opening their eyes to help orient them, allowing their mind to go to their shopping list, grounding their awareness in something physical (like the soles of their feet or the feeling of their hands clasped together).
-Helping folks to become empowered to make good choices for themselves when doing intimate personal work.
+Help folks to become empowered to make good choices for themselves when doing intimate personal work.